5 takeaways from the final Jan. 6 committee hearing

 1. Trump — and others — will be referred to the Justice Department for criminal charges.

-The big news out of the final hearing was that after a lengthy investigation, the members of the committee were convinced there was enough evidence to charge former President Trump on four things:
+The big news out of the final hearing was that after a lengthy investigation, the members of the committee were convinced there was enough evidence to charge Trump on four things:

 Now, that doesn't mean Trump will be charged.
 The committee has no power over what the Justice Department does.
 The Justice Department has its own investigation of Trump that's been ongoing and currently run by special counsel Jack Smith.